byronpendason/byronpendason.github.io/_drafts/virtues.md

 ## Moderation - *Metgung*
 > Every man should act with moderation both to friends and foes.
 (Seafarer 111-12)

-Moderation is the elimination of extremes.
+Moderation is the elimination of extremes in behaviour.

 ## Patience - *Geþyld*
 > Patience is half of happiness.
 (Durham Proverbs 1)